PrincetonUniversity/intro_debugging/05_gdb/README.md

 ## Producing Core Files

 In some cases it is nice to produce core files when a program crashes.
-A core files stores all the memory associated with the running job at the time of the crash.
-These can be inspected in post.
-By default core files are not generated.
+A core file stores all the memory associated with the running job at the time of the crash.
+These files can be inspected in post.
+By default on our systems, core files are not generated.
 To enable them one must enter this command in your Slurm script or `~/.bashrc` file: `ulimit -c unlimited`

 ```bash
 $ ulimit -a